Bath Salts Addiction Treatment

 • Violent and/or aggressive: The person exhibits sudden outbursts of anger, usually resulting in aggressive tendencies, even physical violence.

-Other bath salt side effects include:
+Other side effects of using bath salts include:

 • Can exacerbate pre-existing mental health diagnoses, such as depression & anxiety